WebDev-cmd/MERN-JazPay/README.md

-This website shows a complete landing page in React.
+This website shows a complete landing page in React and stores the data entered by customer in Firebase .